Benable — create shareable lists of things you recommend!

 Andele Restaurant

-At El Sombrero Café, I’m all about the gorditas.
-The chips and salsa bring some real heat, and their patio is one of my favorite spots to sit back and enjoy a meal.
+At El Sombrero Café, I’m always going straight for the gorditas.
+The chips and salsa bring real heat, and their patio is one of my favorite places in town to slow down and enjoy a meal.

 El Sombrero Patio Cafe

-Paisano Café always nails the flavors.
-I’m a big fan of the BLT Chicken Wrap, though everything on the menu is consistently great.
+Paisano Café always gets the flavors just right.
+I’m loyal to the BLT Chicken Wrap, but honestly, everything I’ve tried there has been consistently great.

 Paisano Cafe

-Renoo’s Thai Time may be a bit off the beaten path, but it’s absolutely worth it.
-I always go for the Panang Curry, and the whole menu brings something different to the Las Cruces food scene.
+Renoo’s Thai Time might be a little out of the way, but I never mind the drive.
+I always order the Panang Curry, and the whole menu brings something totally different to the Las Cruces food scene.

 Renoo's Thai Time